bigboy061293/MeshSARTracker/BRIDGE_SETUP_FOR_BEGINNERS.md

-# Development Bridge Setup for Beginners
+# Cloud Bridge Setup for Beginners

 ## What You're Doing

 You have a drone connected to COM4 on your Windows computer, but you're developing in the cloud (Replit).
-The bridge forwards data from your local COM port to the cloud so you can test with real hardware.
+The cloud bridge reads data from your local COM port and sends it to the cloud app via the internet, so you can test with real hardware.

+## How the Cloud Bridge Works

+**Your Computer (Local)** → **Internet** → **Replit (Cloud)**
+- `cloud-bridge.js` reads from COM4 on your computer
+- Sends data over internet to your Replit app URL
+- Cloud app receives real drone data as if connected directly

 ## Before You Start